randa-mu/dcipher-ceremonies/runbooks/run-onlyswaps-verifier.md

 # just use the 0 private key for now, unless you want to race Randamu nodes for fulfillment ;)
 eth_private_key = "0x00000000000000000000000000000000000000000000000000000000000000"

-# your ID in the adkg_public file
-member_id = 1

-# this is the address you bind locally, not necessarily the multiaddr others connect to you with
-listen_addr = "/ip4/0.0.0.0/tcp/9898"

 # `agent` is used for general configuration and monitoring params
 [agent]